Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Alright, let me spill the beans about my unforgettable Bajos del Toro waterfall hike.

-First off, the trail is like stepping into a nature dream – lush greens, the soothing hum of running water, and a vibe that screams adventure.
+First off, the trail is like stepping into a nature dream—lush greens, the soothing hum of running water, and a vibe that screams adventure.

 There’s a well-marked trail that you can follow solo or with your crew.
-But, if you’re like us and love some local wisdom, consider a guide.
+But if you’re like us and love some local wisdom, consider a guide.
 They know all the hidden spots and the cool stories about the area.

-The hike comes in different levels for different people.
+The hike comes at different levels for different people.
 Pick one that suits your vibe.
 And a little heads up: it can get muddy, so embrace the dirt!
 It’s all part of the fun.

 Timing matters.
 We did our hike in the morning, and the sunlight hitting the waterfall was like nature’s spotlight.
 Pro tip: if you can, go early for that magical touch.